John-Abbott-College/4A8-Notes/01_Create_VS_Solution_From_Existing_Code.md

 1. What does myDictionary.TryGetValue(myKey, out myValue) do?
 How does it differ from myDictionary[myKey]?

-2. What is the type of the keys in the Dictionary in GetBudgetDictionaryByCategoryAndMonth?
+2. What is the type of the keys in the Dictionary in GetCalendarDictionaryByCategoryAndMonth?
 What is the type of the values?

-In teams, go through and decipher what GetBudgetDictionaryByCategoryAndMonth does using code inspection only.
+In teams, go through and decipher what GetCalendarDictionaryByCategoryAndMonth does using code inspection only.

 Questions to answer: